seb7887/react-performance/react-performance.md

 ### How to use it

 Basically, Profiler is a Component that you can extract from the default React package.
-Since it has a lowercase/underscore name, which a lot of linters frown upon, you’ll need to do one of the following:

 ```typescript
 import React, { unstable_Profiler as Profiler } from 'react';